Rylon5/web_full_stack_learning/README.md

 # next_learning
-small project to familiarize myself with nextjs and ts
+small project to familiarize myself with nestjs and ts